When it comes to Hotel Photography time is money.

 Believe it or not, the better your pictures are the more clients you acquire.

-It is the snowball effect, a good client that is excited to see your photos will commit and book with you, after he arrives the pictures should translate the same experience as in reality.
+It is the snowball effect, a good client who is excited to see your photos will commit and book with you, and after he arrives the pictures should translate the same experience as in reality.